 Way of thinking: nothing is right, everything is a mess, the boss is putting us under too much pressure

 Behavior: at this level, we can believe that a sense of true urgency exists because people are in general extremely busy.
 The difference is that instead of productivity, what we are looking at is frenzy.
 The objective becomes to either protect oneself or to attack others rather than to understand the situation, the market.

 People acting under a false sense of urgency are often aggressive at meetings, preventing the thought process from running smoothly, and they can also become very angry should you bring up a fault.
 They are unaware of their situation, just like complacent people.

 Look for clues!

-Feelings can be invisible, but behaviour is not.
+Feelings can be invisible, but behavior is not.

 Here are the clues that you can find:

-- critical subjects are delegated to consultants or to working groups involving few key staff
+- critical subjects are delegated to consultants or to working groups involving a few key staff

 - people have difficulty scheduling meetings on key initiatives (“my diary is full”)